adamn85/WebSSL/README.md

 # A collection of PHP classes for utilising WebSSL.io
-WebSSL.io is a cryptographic library built to run within a Hardware Security Module(HSM) with a universally accessible HTTP interface.
+WebSSL.io is a HTTP accessible Hardware Security Module(HSM) with a variety of cryptographic functions.

 ## src/WebSSL.class.php